sunfishcode/annotated-types/README.md

 ## What does `annotated` mean?

-Interface types is expected to define a type `annotated<T, dns-name, type-name>`.
+Interface types is expected to define a type `annotated<T, type-name>`.
 The parameters mean:

  - `T`: the type that `annotated<T, ...>` is semantically equivalent to in wasm.